10 Smart Money Moves for Single Women in Their 20s

 Make Sure You Have the Right Insurance

-Insurance is there to protect you.
-It can be frustrating to see your income going to insurance each month, but it is there to protect you.
-When you are a single, short-term and long-term disability insurance can be a life saver, especially if you do not have an emergency fund saved up.
 This insurance will protect you if you are suddenly not able to work due to an injury or illness.
-Health insurance can keep you from going bankrupt when you are suddenly ill.
-Renter’s insurance can help you avoid the stress of replacing everything if you are robbed.
+Health insurance can keep you from going bankrupt when you are suddenly ill or injured, while renter’s insurance can help you avoid the stress of replacing everything if your home is burglarized or damaged.

 Don’t Forget Life Insurance